mr-ws22/website/docs/programming-toolkit.md

 ### Installation

-You can skip this step if you already have Anaconda on your machine.
+You can skip the installation step if you already have Anaconda on your machine.
 If not, install the latest version of the Anaconda Individual Edition:

 ```{admonition} To do
 :class: tip